zahrafirouzian/AIXLocate/README.md

 However, selecting the wrong location can lead to:

 - 💸 Higher cooling and operational costs
-- ⚡ Increased energy consumption
+- ⚡ Higher energy demands
 - 📉 Reduced operational efficiency
-- ⚠️ Greater environmental and infrastructure risks
+- ⚠️ Greater environmental and infrastructure challenges

 Traditional site selection processes are often: